azerion/gamedock-sdk/docs/managingInGamePurchases.md

 <!-- tabs:end -->

-## IAP Tools/Libraries
+### IAP Tools/Libraries

-The Unity IAP library is the standard library used by most of our developers.
+For Unity, the Unity IAP library is the standard library used by most of our developers.
 If you’d like to use a different IAP library then that’s fine, but please confirm this with your Gamedock representative.